redelabs-org/redelabs-org.github.io/_posts/2015-01-21-digital-culture-short-report.md

 In order to understand the state of new media and digital culture in Brazil, two cultural episodes of last century must be acknowledged: brazilian artistic **Modernism** and the **Tropicália** movement.
 Both are deeply related to what Brazil has to offer internationally in terms of contemporary arts, pop culture and their social implications.
 To some extent they form the cultural basis upon which new developments are often laid.

 In 1922, the modernists organized the *Week of Modern Art* in São Paulo.
 Until 33 years before that, Brazil was a self-proclaimed \"empire\" whose economy relied heavily on large *plantations* and *slave workforce* .
 As slavery was abolished, the republic established and legal immigrant labor became available, the country demanded new ways to understand and experience its **mixed cultural background** .
-During the Week of Modern Art visual artists, poets, writers and intellectuals helped to grant legitimacy to mixed social identities, as well as asserting the importance of São Paulo as a cultural centre [^1^](#sdfootnote1sym){#sdfootnote1anc} .
+During the Week of Modern Art visual artists, poets, writers and intellectuals helped to grant legitimacy to mixed social identities, as well as asserting the importance of São Paulo as a cultural centre[^1].
 The modernists proposed that brazilian culture was a mixed one, in which tradition and novelty were articulated in terms of dialogue and assimilation.
-It is in that sense that poet Oswald de Andrade posed in the **C** **annibalist** **M** **anifesto** :
+It is in that sense that poet Oswald de Andrade posed in the **Cannibalist** **Manifesto** :

 *\"I am only interested in what's not mine.
 The law of men.
-The law of the cannibal.* [^2^](#sdfootnote2sym){#sdfootnote2anc} *\"*
+The law of the cannibal.*[^2]

 Andrade drew on the story of Pero Fernandes Sardinha, first bishop of Brazil whose efforts to convert indigenous peoples resulted in him being eaten by the Caeté tribe in mid-16th century.
 Contemporary interpretation asserts that ritual cannibalism practiced by native brazilians was a sign of *respect* and *admiration* for an adversary.
 By eating his body, they were also *assimilating* his soul and spirit.